collocations.org

 objective, practical

-the practical realities of running a children''s home
+the practical realities of running a children's home

 Painters at the time were largely concerned with reproducing external reality.

-commercial, economic, historical, physical, political, psychological, social
+commercial, economic, historical, political, psychological, social

 the harsh economic realities of life as a student